choilina16/book-search-engine/pseudocode.md

 You’ll need to complete the following tasks in each of these back-end files:

-- `auth.js`: Update the auth middleware function to work with the GraphQL API.
+- `auth.js`: Update the auth middleware function to work with the GraphQL API. // DONE - just added req.body.token

 - `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.